erickwill/PrusaSlicer.UPDATED/README.md

 All Releases: [Releases](/../../releases)

+## All Below is from the original Repo of probonopd

 ### Background

 According to the [release notes](https://github.com/prusa3d/PrusaSlicer/releases/tag/version_2.9.0-alpha1) for PrusaSlicer 2.9.0-alpha1, Prusa would want a PrusaSlicer AppImage to: